Sasukei/Sasukei/README.md

 - 👋 Hi, I’m @Sasukei
-- 👀 I’m interested in Cryptography and Solidity
+- 👀 I’m interested in Cryptography and Solidity and python
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning Solidity and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Sasuke-_@outlook.com